hypercube1024/firefly/_docs/http-server-and-client.md

 the HTTP method: GET
 ```

-In the above example, the path "http://localhost:8080/get-or-post" only receives GET or POST method, the PUT request is not matched.
+In the above example, the path "http://localhost:8080/get-or-post" only receives GET or POST method.
+The PUT request is not matched.

 # Routing based on MIME type of request
 You can specify that a route will match against matching request MIME types using **router.consumes**.

 In this case, the request will contain a content-type header specifying the MIME type of the request body.
 This will be matched against the value specified in consumes.

-Basically, consumes is describing which MIME types the handler can consume.
+Basically, **router.consumes** is describing which MIME types the handler can consume.

 Matching can be done on exact MIME type matches: